Gaya/gaya.pizza/blog/contents/articles/moving-gaya-design-to-gaya-ninja-blog/index.md

 template: article.html
 ---
 Since 2008 I've been blogging with the name "Gaya Design".
 Which is pretty weird since I am not even blogging about design and am not professionally a designer.
-It was time to make a move to a different domain and operate on a new name.
+It was time to make a move to a different domain and operate with a new name.

 I am very proud to introduce to you: Gaya Ninja Blog.

 <span class="more"></span>

-##My branding needed a change
+##I am not a designer
 Ever since my blog took off I felt like I was stuck with the name I once choose to host my blog on.
-Even before it was a blog I kind of struggled with the name.
-It's one I made up a long time ago when I started getting into web design.
+Even before gayadesign.com was a blog I kind of struggled with the name.
+It's a name I made up a long time ago when I started getting into web design.

-At that time I didn't even know whether I'd go with design or development.
-I really liked both at the time, but went with development pretty soon, which I am very thankful for.
+At that time I didn't even know whether I'd go with a design or development career.
+I really liked both at the time, but went with development pretty soon, and I am glad I made that choice.

 When I finally found the time to do something about this problem I began re-branding small parts of my online presence.
 [My Twitter account](https://twitter.com/gayaninja) has been renamed to @GayaNinja for a while now and I launched a website for my personal / professional profile at [http://gaya.ninja](http://gaya.ninja).

 ##New looks
-The looks of Gaya Ninja Blog are not that different from Gaya Design.
+The looks of Gaya Ninja Blog are not that different from what Gaya Design looked like.
 The logo is the same, and I basically use the same colours.
 I did change the layout and typography, making it more fluid using a grid system.

 I believe that the new looks convey my message in a better and more readable way.